shinamicorp/shinami-examples/sui/typescript/dapp_kit_example/README.md

 4. BE: Sponsor that transaction with Shinami's Gas Station.
 5. BE: Return the sponsored transaction and sponsor signature to the frontend.
 6. FE: Obtain the sender signature from the user via the dapp-kit connection to their connected wallet.
-7. BE: Send the sender signature, along with the sponsored transaction and sponsor signature, to the backend.
+7. FE: Send the sender signature, along with the sponsored transaction and sponsor signature, to the backend.
 8. BE: Execute the transaction using Shinami's Node Service.
 Return the result to the frontend.

 And the last step in both cases:
 - FE: Poll a Sui Full node for information about the transaction digest returned from the backend.
-Upon response from the Full node, update the page state with the result of the Move call.
+Upon successful response from the Full node, update the page state with the result of the Move call.

 # Setup and running the app